Geometry and Dynamics of the Solar System

 We can express the mean orbital period anyway we like.
 For example, an observer on Earth would express the orbital period of Venus in Earth days: 31.62/18.52 = 365.24/x ⇒ x = 213.92.
 Because the observed mean orbital distance of Venus is slightly larger (108.2), the observed mean orbital period is slightly longer: 224.7.

 Of the four fundamental interactions in the Universe the gravitational force is by far the weakest.
 At the same time it is also the most mysterious force.
-Even today, more than three hundred years after Newton published his Principia, the gravitational force is not well understood; scientists know how it works and how to apply the formula, but they still do not understand the gravitational force at a fundamental level.
+Even today, more than 300 years after Newton published his Principia, and more than 120 years after Boys added G to the formula, the gravitational force is not well understood; scientists know how it works and how to apply the formula, but they still do not understand the gravitational force at a fundamental level.
 This is because the formula itself is not well understood (formula 5).

 (formula 5)